| Crates.io | rswarm |

 Note: Keep your API key secure and avoid committing it to version control.

-Let’s dive into a basic example to see rswarm in action.
+Let’s dive into some examples to see rswarm in action.

 use rswarm::Swarm;